How to Become a Pharmacy Technician - Education & Certification Guide

 Although not all states require pharmacy technicians to be certified, many employers prefer it.
 The National Association of Boards of Pharmacy (NABP) has a list of contact information for each state’s board to verify whether or not pharmacy techs must be certified.

 There are two central national certification bodies for this profession: the Pharmacy Technician Certification Board (PTCB) and the National Healthcareer Association (NHA).
-All 50 states accept the PTCB certification, and the NHA certification is nationally acknowledged.
-Both types of certifications require the candidate to have a high school diploma and successfully pass an exam.
+All 50 states accept the PTCB certification, and the NHA certification is nationally recognized.
+Both certifications require the candidate to have a high school diploma and successfully pass an exam.

-In addition to becoming a certified pharmacy technician (CPhT), some candidates choose to further enhance their credentials with other certifications in areas such as certified compounded sterile preparation technician (CSPT).
+In addition to becoming a certified pharmacy technician (CPhT), some candidates further enhance their credentials with other certifications, such as the certified compounded sterile preparation technician (CSPT).

 Certifications from PTCB and NHA must be renewed every two years.
 In addition, PTCB requires completing 20 continuing education (CE) hours, and NHA requires 10 continuing education units.